lincc-frameworks/python-project-template/docs/source/update_project.rst

 more context.

-Remember, the changes from these updates are only *staged for commit*, they are't permanent and can easily be unstaged.
+Remember, the changes from these updates are only *staged for commit*, they aren't permanent and can easily be unstaged.

 More information about Copier updates
 -------------------------------------